Trio Bembe won a 2014 Global Music Award for World Beats, and a 2011 Western Canadian Music Award for World Recording of the Year.

 Trio Bembe plays infectious Latin music from around the world.
 Having chased their passion from the snowy Canadian prairies to Cuba, Brazil, and Chile, this trio is overflowing with rhythmic energy.
-Their album “Oh my soul“ won the 2011 “World Recording of the Year” Award by the Western Canadian Music Awards.
+Their album “Oh my soul“ won the 2011 “World Recording of the Year” Award by the Western Canadian Music Awards, and recently won a 2014 Global Music Award for “World Beats.”

 The brush of palm leaves, the whispering waves, the salt in the air.
 You reach the end of the beach, and feel a steady beat.
 A little closer and you hear the strum of a guitar.
 Just as you arrive, a voice rings out strong and clear.
 This isn’t a dream.
 It’s Trio Bembe.